ivallejo/aws-typescript-api/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS
+- Run `npm run deploy` to deploy this stack to AWS

 ## Test service